-Depending how the questions are written, respondents might focus on one side of the scale.
-For example, if they feel that their answers might somehow affect their reputation, lifestyle or portray them in a negative way, they’ll pick positive responses.
+Depending how questions are written, respondents might focus on one side of the scale.
+If they feel their answers might somehow affect their reputation, lifestyle or portray them negatively, they’ll pick positive responses.

 3. Previous questions can influence responses

 With any quantitative survey, respondents can get into a ‘rhythm’ of answering questions.
-The result of this is that they start to respond a certain way (this can be exacerbated further by poor questioning, the length of the survey and/or flicking between themes frequently).
+The result is that they start to respond a certain way (this can be exacerbated by poor questioning, long surveys and/or flicking between themes).

-A likert scale question is best used when you want to assess responses based on variables, e.g. sentiment, satisfaction, quality, importance, likelihood.
-Think of them when you want to assess how people perceive your products, or what employees think about your new offices.
+A likert scale question works best when assessing responses based on variables, e.g. sentiment, satisfaction, quality, importance, likelihood.

 For example, you might ask a respondent: “How would you rate the quality of our products?”, and provide a response scale of: